oclif/plugin-test-esbuild-single/README.md

 plugin-test-esbuild-single
 =================

-Example of using `esbuild` with oclif
+Example of using `esbuild` to bundle a CLI into a single executable. **This is not an officially support use case.
+There may be severe limitations to using this approach.**

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![CircleCI](https://circleci.com/gh/oclif/hello-world/tree/main.svg?style=shield)](https://circleci.com/gh/oclif/hello-world/tree/main)